tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 # Connecting to Postgres with Java using JDBC

 In this guide, we will study the step-by-step procedure to establish a connection to the Postgres database with your Java project.
-We will take advantage of the JDBC (Java Database Connectivity) driver to setup the connection.
-We will take a look at different approaches to integrate the JDBC driver into your project.
+We will take advantage of the JDBC (Java Database Connectivity) driver to setup the connection, and then will take a look at different approaches to integrate the JDBC driver into your project.

 Let’s get started